jdorn/json-editor/README.md

 }
 ```

-By default, this will validate the form's current value against the schema.
+By default, this will do the validation with the editor's current value.
-If you want to validate a different value against the schema, you can pass it in as a 2nd parameter.
+If you want to use a different value, you can pass it in as a 2nd parameter.

 ```javascript
 // Validate an arbitrary value against the editor's schema